Hugh I of Cyprus

 Hugh I (Hugues; Ούγος (Oúgos); 1195 – 10 January 1218) was the king of Cyprus from 1205 until his death.
 He was nine when he succeeded his father, King Aimery, and his brother-in-law Walter of Montbéliard ruled the kingdom as regent.
-After reaching the age of majority and assuming personal rule in 1210, Hugh fell out with Walter, who fled to the Kingdom of Jerusalem.
-He reversed Walter's policies, making peace with the Seljuqs of Rum and siding with the Armenians in the War of the Antiochene Succession.
+Sometime between 1208 and 1211, Hugh married Alice of Champagne, with whom he had three children.
+After reaching the age of majority and assuming personal rule in 1210, he fell out with Walter, who fled to the Kingdom of Jerusalem.
+Hugh reversed Walter's policies, making peace with the Seljuqs of Rum and siding with the Armenians in the War of the Antiochene Succession.
 Pope Innocent III rebuked him for his hostility to the king of Jerusalem, John of Brienne, and for interfering in church appointments.
 Hugh embarked on the Fifth Crusade in late 1217, but died of an illness in Tripoli soon after.
-He was succeeded by his infant son, Henry I.
+His infant son, Henry I, succeeded him under Queen Alice's tutelage.

 Early life

 Hugh was born in 1195 to the lord of Cyprus, Aimery of Lusignan, and his first wife, Eschiva of Ibelin.
 He was named after his paternal grandfather, Hugh VIII of Lusignan.
 He had three sisters, of whom Burgundia and Helvis survived childhood, and two brothers, Guy and John.
 Eschiva was recuperating from an illness at the village of Paradhisi (just north of Salamis) when she and her children were abducted by the pirate Kanakes, who took them to Antiochetta as hostages.
 The ruler of Armenian Cilicia, Leo II, intervened and demanded their release.
 He arranged for them to be housed at the fortress of Corycus, where Aimery soon came to retrieve them.
 Eschiva died shortly after the family's release.

 In 1197, Aimery struck an alliance with his hitherto enemy, Count Henry II of Champagne, who ruled the Kingdom of Jerusalem as the husband of Isabella I of Jerusalem.
 The men agreed that Aimery's sons—Guy, John, and Hugh—would marry Henry and Isabella's daughters—Maria, Alice, and Philippa—and that the girl who married the eldest boy would receive the County of Jaffa as her dowry.
 In September that year, Aimery was crowned king of Cyprus and Henry died in an accident.
 Aimery then married Henry's widow, Isabella, and was crowned king of Jerusalem in her right.
 Aimery and Isabella had a son, Amalric, and two daughters, Sibylla and Melisende.
 John, Guy, and Amalric died young.
 In c.
 1202, Aimery had his eldest daughter, Burgundia, marry Walter of Montbéliard, a crusader from France, and made him constable of Jerusalem.